ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 1. New param `weeks` for new rule `plot`.
 1. Removed `prev_linelist` param.

+## Output

+1. Switch from a pdf `report` to powerpoint slides for better automation.
+1. Create summary plots.

 ## Workflow

 1. New rule `plot`.
 1. Changed growth calculation from a comparison to the previous week to a score of sequences per day.
+1. Assign a `cluster_id` according to the first sequence observed in the recombinant lineage.
+1. Define a recombinant lineage as a group of sequences that share the same:
+    - Lineage assignment
+    - Parents
+    - Breakpoints or phylogenetic placement (subtree)
+1. For some sequences, the breakpoints are inaccurate and shifted slightly due to ambiguous bases.
+These sequences can be assigned to their corresponding cluster because they belong to the same subtree.
+1. For some lineages, global prevalence has exceeded 500 sequences (which is the subtree size used).
+Sequences of these lineages are split into different subtrees.
+However, they can be assigned to the correct cluster/lineage, because they have the same breakpoints.

 ## Programs